k1sh0r/StatusCutter/README.md

 # StatusCutter
 A minimalistic way to cut your (15 seconds) videos for whatsapp and instagram in windows.
 It can also be used in linux/unix by changing some directories in these files.
+Visit [kishor.co/StatusCutter](http://kishor.co/StatusCutter) to try it online.

 There are 3 things needed for this to work